uuf6429/cli2php/README.md

 - Ideally should switch to a proper docopt parser, such as [docopt/docopt.php](https://github.com/docopt/docopt.php)
 - Fix the various TODOs/FIXMEs :)
 - Support repeatable arguments and options (array function arguments)
+- Limit the number of concurrent processes

 ## :skull: Disclaimer
 - This tool was created to make it easier to create [PHPDocker](https://github.com/uuf6429/PHPDocker).
-  - It is likely that other program's help output format is not supported.
+  - It is likely that other programs' help output format is not supported.
   - This is also why it's not available as a composer package on `packagist`.
 - It is also likely that the code generated is buggy and unreliable - please review rigorously any output before actual use.
 - No support is provided, in particular no new features are developed.
 Pull requests are still welcome though, but expect low priority.